World Bee Day – Buzzing About Bees and Pollinators

 One of the easiest (and most fun) way of doing this is with Seedboms.
+We have created our own special Babipur x Kabloom Seedbom filled with wildflowers to bring colour and life back to your garden.
 Children love soaking these Kabloom seed grenades and dropping them onto a bare patch of soil.
 If you have a balcony then these are great for growing in pots too, and will quickly grow and produce flowers for the bees.
 Try growing different plants that flower from very early spring to the end of autumn so there is always something for pollinators to feed on.

 Many of our bumblebees build their nests in the ground.
 In early spring you will often see large queen bumblebees zig-zagging across the ground looking for a suitable nesting site.
 You can make a nesting site in a sheltered quiet corner under a shrub or hedge using a half buried terracotta pot.
 Fill the pot with straw or pet bedding and set at an angle so it doesn’t become waterlogged.

 These are a fun little project for the children and have a good success rate at attracting solitary bees.
 You’ll need a plastic tube – this can be a short length of pipe or guttering, a milk carton or drinks bottle with both ends cut off – and some bamboo canes or hollow stems.